-Last April, we opened the doors to the newly renovated 1928 Central Fire Station on Broad Street in New Bern.
+In April 2016, we opened the doors to the newly renovated 1928 Central Fire Station on Broad Street in New Bern.
 It’s a handsome building with an intriguing history, filled with equipment and photographs that illuminate not only more than 170 years of firefighting efforts, but also the lives of the volunteers who performed this heroic work.
-On the lighter side, your students will meet Fred the Fire Horse and learn about the role of Dalmatian fire dogs.
+On the lighter side, students will meet Fred the Fire Horse and learn about the role of Dalmatian fire dogs.

 - Our basic tour, conducted by professional guides, takes about 45 minutes.

 - Teachers are admitted free.

 - We encourage bringing additional adults and will admit one adult free for every 10 students.

 October is National Fire Prevention Month, so you might want to visit then.
 But be assured that whenever you come, we are committed to making your visit educational and fun.
 Please call the Museum for an appointment.

 We look forward to hearing from you and answering any questions you may have.

 P. S. If you’re planning a trip to Tryon Palace, you might want to include us.
 We are located just three blocks from the Governor’s Palace.